Embattled/Embattled/README.md

 - &#x1F527; Python for data science, C/C++ for application and competitive grogramming.
 - 🌱 I’m currently learning meachine learning and web application development.
 - &#x1F4DA; You can check my [learn note](https://github.com/Embattled/learnnote) to understand what I can do now.
+- &#x1F680; I'm still learning new skills, welcome to see the changes here at any time.
 - 😄 Pronouns: he/him

 ![Embattled's github stats](https://github-readme-stats.vercel.app/api?username=Embattled)